Odysseus1555/learngit/readme.txt

 Git is a distribution version control system.
 Git is a fucked version control system.
 Git is a distributed version control system.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
-Git is free software.
+Git is a free software.
-Git is free software.
+Git is a free software.
-Git is free software. sta
+Git is a free software.
 git: 'sta' is not a git command.
 See 'git --help'.

 The most similar commands are